Arizona State hosts Saunders and No. 25 BYU

 BOTTOM LINE: No. 25 BYU visits Arizona State after Richie Saunders scored 23 points in BYU’s 96-95 victory against the Arizona Wildcats.

-The Sun Devils are 5-7 in home games.
-Arizona State has a 6-6 record in games decided by 10 points or more.
+The Sun Devils are 5-7 on their home court.
+Arizona State has a 2-1 record in games decided by less than 4 points.

-Arizona State’s average of 9.0 made 3-pointers per game this season is just 0.2 more made shots on average than the 8.8 per game BYU gives up.
-BYU has shot at a 48.5% rate from the field this season, 6.3 percentage points above the 42.2% shooting opponents of Arizona State have averaged.
+Arizona State is shooting 44.0% from the field this season, 0.9 percentage points higher than the 43.1% BYU allows to opponents.
+BYU averages 10.7 made 3-pointers per game this season, 3.2 more made shots on average than the 7.5 per game Arizona State gives up.

-TOP PERFORMERS: BJ Freeman is scoring 13.7 points per game and averaging 3.9 rebounds for the Sun Devils.
-Alston Mason is averaging 13.9 points and 2.4 rebounds over the last 10 games.
+TOP PERFORMERS: Alston Mason is averaging 12.6 points and four assists for the Sun Devils.
+BJ Freeman is averaging 11.8 points and 2.5 rebounds while shooting 44.2% over the last 10 games.

-Keba Keita is averaging 6.7 points and 7.6 rebounds for the Cougars.
-Saunders is averaging 2.6 made 3-pointers over the last 10 games.
+Saunders averages 2.3 made 3-pointers per game for the Cougars, scoring 15.5 points while shooting 43.8% from beyond the arc.
+Egor Demin is averaging 11 points and 5.4 assists over the last 10 games.

 LAST 10 GAMES: Sun Devils: 3-7, averaging 71.8 points, 27.7 rebounds, 13.1 assists, 6.0 steals and 4.1 blocks per game while shooting 43.5% from the field.
 Their opponents have averaged 75.8 points per game.